mattupstate/angular-pipeline-example/README.md

 ### Code Climate

 [Code Climate](https://codeclimate.com) is a public code quality service.
 Having learned about it recently (I used to use [coveralls.io](coveralls.io)) I figured I'd try it out.
 It's relatively simple to setup.
 I've integrated their test reporter tool in the `make test` target.
 Execution of the test reporter is conditional on being in the CI context.
 View the project's public Code Climate page [here](https://codeclimate.com/github/mattupstate/angular-pipeline-example).

+### Buildkite

+While working on this project I discovered [Buildkite](https://buildkite.com).
+You'll notice a `.buildkite/` folder in this project as well as I wanted to try out their service.
+Buildkite is different from most public CI services in that you run the build agents.
+So I've installed the build agent on a commodity Digital Ocean droplet I've had for a while.

 ## Notes